 - 6 heaped tbsp raspberry jam

 - Sift the flour with baking powder and mix in the salt and zest.

 - Beat the butter until it begins to lighten in colour and add the sugar, eggs, and lime juice.

 - Add the flour and mix to make a dough, which does not stick on your hands.

 - Line a 28 cm tin with parchment paper.
 Reserve 1/3 of the dough and spread the remaining evenly in the tin, pressing it with your hand.
 Spread a layer of jam over the pastry.

 - With the remaining dough form 1 cm thick stripes and arrange in a criss-cross pattern over the jam.
 Any leftover can be placed around the rim.

 - Decorate with blanched almonds.

 - Bake in a preheated oven to 180° C for approximately 45 – 55 minutes, depending on your oven, or until golden.
 I baked mine for 55 minutes.

-Note: When I make it again I will glaze the cords with an egg yolk before baking, as it will give it a better colour.
+Note: If you like you can glaze the cords with an egg wash before baking, as it will give it a better colour.